omidfarhang/omid.dev/content/posts/2012-02-10-is-digital-pearl-harbor-the-most-tasteless-term-in-it-security.en.md

 Cybersecurity spending must increase by a factor of nine?!
 Bonus!!
 Upgrade your champagne stock for RSA, security peeps, cuz the good times are here again!

 That estimate is based on Bloomberg/Ponemon interviews with technology managers from 172 U.S. organizations in six industries and the government.
-Survey respondents were granted anonymity, Bloomberg said, owing to &#8220;the sensitivity of discussing cybersecurity weaknesses.&#8221;
+Survey respondents were granted anonymity, Bloomberg said, owing to “the sensitivity of discussing cybersecurity weaknesses.”

 In other words, one assumes that we'll have to take that mind-boggling figure on faith.